Archisman-Mridha/terraform-aws-self-managed-k8s/README.md

-# Self Managed k8s in AWS
+# Self managed K8s in AWS Terraform module

 > This Terraform module creates a self-managed Kubernetes cluster in AWS.
 Don't use this for production purposes!